xalicex/Convert-plain-text-to-NT-Hash/README.md

 # Convert-plain-text-to-NT-Hash

-Convert plain text string to Windows NT hash (SAM &amp; NTDS)
+Script that convert plain text string to a Windows NT hash (SAM & NTDS)